Q: Can the set-up cost of a Corporate Trustee be deducted in an SMSF?

 Is the amortisation on the formation/ establishment costs tax deductible?
 The answer is NO.

-The default way we set up a SMSF is with Individual Trustees.
-We charge a fixed Setup Fee of $150 for Individual Trustees.
+The default way we set up an SMSF is with Individual Trustees.
+We charge a fixed Setup Fee of $450 for Individual Trustees.

-A: Yes, over 5 years (or the term of the loan if less than 5 yrs).
+A: Yes, over either lower of 5 years or the term of the loan.
 This would be classified as a borrowing expense, similar to loan application fees, legal fees etc.